deepcausality-rs/sites/web/content/en/blog/announcement-ultragraph-0-8.md

 within a single row layout because it reduces CPU cache pollution and thereby directly supports fast and efficient algorithm implementations.
 It is worth noting that some CSR systems only store forward edges and reconstruct backward edges on the fly, which conserves memory but is computationally inefficient.
 UltraGraph deliberately traded a bit more memory for drastically better algorithm performance, as shown in the benchmarks.

 The backward node list is particularly useful in causality-based inference algorithms, where backtracking is often required, and is thus particularly well suited for DeepCausality.
-Memory usage remains low due to the combined effects of the Struct of Arrays layout and the clean separation between forward and backward adjacency lists, which together eliminate many common sources of heap and pointer overhead:
+Memory usage remains low due to the combined effects of the Struct of Arrays layout and the clean separation between forward and backward adjacency.
+This design leads to a predictable, flat memory layout with minimal overhead:

 * No per-node allocation overhead
 * No padding, no vtables, no boxed pointers